 Undergoing surgery is always risky.
 Things can go wrong for many different reasons.
 Some reasons are unavoidable but others are preventable and may be directly tied to mistakes that are made due to carelessness or negligence in the operating room.
-If you’ve been harmed or have suffered due to a surgical mistake you feel was preventable, a West Virginia surgical error lawyer can help you find the road to recovery.
+If you’ve been harmed or have suffered due to a surgical mistake you feel was preventable, a Charleston surgical error lawyer can help you find the road to recovery.

 Surgeons, like all doctors in West Virginia and throughout the United States, have a legal and professional duty to provide a basic standard of care.
 This means that surgeons and their fellow surgical team members should do everything they can to avoid making careless or reckless mistakes or decisions that result in harm.
 If this duty is failed, the guilty party or parties may be able to be held accountable in our civil court system for the harm or injuries that were caused.